 - filling (again I will use the tiniest scraps I have)

-I hope this blog post gave you some inspiration to sew simple and easy Christmas decorations for your home.
+I hope this blog post gave you some inspiration to sew simple scrap busting Christmas decorations for your home.
 Which one is your favourite DIY idea?